 Of course, while segregation is the foundation for biosecurity, at some point, materials, people, and objects such as vehicles, will have to enter or leave the farm and animal holdings.
 The next step in biosecurity comes at this point, and that is cleanliness.
-For vehicles, people and anything else transported across a barrier, ensuring everything is thoroughly cleaned of all visible dirt every time can remove most contaminants.
+For vehicles, people, and anything else transported across a barrier, ensuring everything is thoroughly cleaned of all visible dirt every time can remove most contaminants.

-The most common way contaminants are transported is within the urine, fecal matter or other bodily emissions that stick to the surface of the object, cleaning off that matter will therefore also remove the contaminate itself.
+The most common way contaminants are transported is within the urine, fecal matter, or other bodily emissions that stick to the surface of the object, cleaning off that matter will therefore also remove the contaminate itself.
 This can be accomplished with a combination of soap and water, using a brush for smaller objects like boots, over trousers and equipment, or a pressure washer for larger items such as vehicles.
-It is crucial that this cleaning is carried out on anything travelling across a barrier, and it is done for all items travelling in both directions, in or out of the farm, holding or other segregated areas.
+It is crucial that this cleaning is carried out on anything traveling across a barrier, and it is done for all items traveling in both directions, in or out of the farm, holding or other segregated areas.

 Applied effectively, a disinfectant can neutralize any infection remaining on cleaned objects, and can also be used to ensure that drinking water for animals is free from any pathogen.